A Trupanion blog

 Your new kitten is learning, adapting, and growing in their new home.
 On top of that, a new kitten brings a whirlwind of change into your home.
 Naturally, as a cat owner, there may be several opportunities to learn with your feline friend.
 Whether you are a new or seasoned cat owner, learning the basics like how to litter train a kitten may come in handy when you have a new furry family member.
 We sat down with Trupanion veterinarian Dr. Caroline Wilde to learn about how to litter train a kitten and what to expect from your new best friend.

-How to litter train a kitten and
+How to litter train a kitten and what to expect

 Kitten care 101